History of banking: Judaism

 The Torah and later sections of the Hebrew Bible criticize interest-taking, but interpretations of the Biblical prohibition vary.
 One common understanding is that Jews are forbidden to charge interest upon loans made to other Jews, but obliged to charge interest on transactions with non-Jews.
 However, the Hebrew Bible itself gives numerous examples where this provision was evaded.

-In general, it was seen as advantageous to avoid debt at all, to avoid being bound to someone else.
-Debt was to be avoided and not used to finance consumption, except when in need.
-However, laws against usury were among many the prophets condemned the people for breaking.

 The interpretation that interest could be charged to non-Israelites would be used in the 14th century for Jews living within Christian societies in Europe to justify lending money for profit.
-This conveniently side stepped the rules against usury in both Judaism and Christianity, as Christians were not involved in the lending but were still free to take the loans.
+This sidestepped the rules against usury in both Judaism and Christianity, as Christians were not involved in the lending but were still free to take the loans.